 I. General Information

-In 2020, the Research Society for Victorian Periodicals (RSVP) will grant one Linda H. Peterson Fellowship (henceforth, “the Peterson Fellowship”) to a single researcher for a period equivalent to four, full-time months in calendar years 2020 and/or 2021.
-The amount of the award will be $17,500.
+In 2020, the Research Society for Victorian Periodicals (RSVP) granted one Linda H. Peterson Fellowship (henceforth, “the Peterson Fellowship”) in the amount of $17,500 to a single researcher for a period equivalent to four, full-time months in calendar years 2020 and/or 2021.

 The Peterson Fellowship supports the study of any aspects of the periodical press in any of its manifold forms, and may range from within Britain itself to the many countries, within and outside of the Empire, where British magazines and newspapers were bought, sold, and read during the “long nineteenth century” (ca. 1780-1914).